doloMing/decomlib/README.md

     - svd/compute.py: exposes compute_svd(A, k=..., algorithm='auto', hardware='auto', ...).
     - tensor/ sub-package reserved for future decompositions.
  - The CMakeLists.txt will include options like ENABLE_NVIDIA_GPU, ENABLE_AMD_GPU, ENABLE_INTEL_GPU, and conditionally compile modules accordingly.
- - version.txt is used to track the release version by letting core.py to read it and set __version__.